 The company has applied significant judgment when determining impairment of the right-of-use asset.
 Impairment is assessed for separable parts of leased buildings that have been or will be vacated in the near future.
 The impairment is sensitive to changes in estimated future expected sub-lease income and sub-lease period.
 Judgment is also involved when determining whether sub-lease contracts are financial or operational, as well as when determining lease term for contracts that has extension or termination options.

 Recognition and Measurement Approach on Transition

 The company has elected to use the recognition exemptions in the standard for short-term leases and leases of low value items such as computers and office equipment.
-The company will also apply the recognition exemption for leases that expire in 2019.
-The company will adjust the right-of-use asset on January 1, 2019 by the provision for onerous leases on December 31, 2018.
+The company also applied the recognition exemption for leases that expire in 2019.
+The company adjusted the right-of-use asset on January 1, 2019 with the provision for onerous leases on December 31, 2018.
 The company has elected to exclude the initial direct costs from the measurement of right-of-use asset on implementation.
 The right-of-use asset for selected leases has been measured as if IFRS 16 had always been applied (using the incremental borrowing rate per January 1, 2019).

-The net effect on equity as of January 1, 2019 is presented below.
+The effect of implementing IFRS 16 as of January 1, 2019 was as follows:

 The movement in the right-of-use assets and lease liabilities since implementation is summarized below.